emersonff/CMEECourseWork/Week3/README.md

 In this chapter, We learned basic senmantics of R, R data structures and how to write and execute R script etc.

 basic_io.R: A simple script to illustrate R input-output.
-control_flow.R: Demonstrates how to use conditional statements
+control_flow.R: Demonstrates how to use conditional statements.
-break.R: How to break out of a loop next.R: How to skip to next iteration of a loop
+break.R: How to break out of a loop. next.R: How to skip to next iteration of a loop. boilerplate.R: boilerplate of R script